DavidRieman/LightWebServer/readme.md

 ## Features
 ### Key Features
 * Starts up very quickly.
 (It has VERY few dependencies.)
-* Usable in local network without any special firewall configuration.
-(It uses TcpListener instead of the restrictive HttpListener.)
+* Usable in LAN without any special configuration.
+(It uses `TcpListener` instead of the restrictive `HttpListener`.)
 * Very little code.
 (It may be a good baseline for other more specific projects.)
 * Serves a Hello World page and can be easily configured to serve images from a local directory.
 * Theoretically platform-agnostic.
 (I've only tested on Windows so far.)